Nokse22/inspector/README.md

-# command-test
+# Inspector

-A description of this project.
+A Gtk4 Libadwaita wrapper for various cli commands.

+The commands are already installed on any system usually.